-I am here to share 6 simple and essential wellness tips to help you to be healthy while traveling.
+I am here to share 6 simple and essential wellness tips on how to stay healthy while traveling.

-I’m an avid traveler and a yoga teacher and can’t deny how traveling to different places can be a transformative experience that’s good for the soul.
+I’m an avid traveler and a professional athlete and can’t deny how traveling to different places can be a transformative experience that’s good for the soul.

-6 Wellness Tips to Stay Healthy while Traveling
+6 Wellness Tips on How to Stay Healthy While Traveling

 Some travel solo or as a group (family, friends, co-workers, etc.) Whatever your purpose is, also think about the activities you can do while you travel.